apache/arrow/docs/source/format/Intro.rst

 **Array**
-A contiguous, one-dimensional sequence of values with known length where all values have the same type.
+A contiguous, one-dimensional sequence of values with known length where all values have the same data type.
 An array consists of zero or more buffers.

 **Chunked Array**
-A discontiguous, one-dimensional sequence of values with known length where all values have the same type.
+A discontiguous, one-dimensional sequence of values with known length where all values have the same data type.
 Consists of zero or more arrays, the “chunks”.

 .. note::
    Chunked Array is a concept specific to certain implementations such as Arrow C++ and PyArrow.